alchemauss/mauss/README.md

 # Mauss ![Total npm downloads](https://img.shields.io/npm/dt/mauss) &middot; ![Published npm version](https://img.shields.io/npm/v/mauss) ![Monthly npm downloads](https://img.shields.io/npm/dm/mauss) ![License](https://img.shields.io/github/license/devmauss/mauss)

-> Zero-Dependency Development Toolkit
+> Opinionated Zero-Dependency Development Toolkit

-A collection of development tools written in TypeScript.
+A collection of development tools written with TypeScript.

 Ever been frustrated when starting up a new project?
 Feels like there's a lot to setup and prepare even before writing the actual code itself?
 Perhaps annoyed by having to write the same code to help you do something each time?
 This might be the library for you.